What to Expect in 2014? – Digest of Belarus Economy

 On 21 January, Mikalai Karpenkaŭ, the Head of Department of Drug Control, claimed that the decree No.1 will help the police to considerably reduce the spread of drugs in Belarus as quickly as in one year.
 “We are very glad the decree is signed finally.
 It contains all the measures we expected”, he said.

 The police hope that the channels of dirty seed traffic in to Belarus will quickly evaporate.
-The addicts, who will not be able to find the drug, will have to go into rehabilitation centres and receive treatment, while the money which keep this business afloat will dissipate.
+The addicts, who will not be able to find the drug, will have to go into rehabilitation centers where they usually hire a consultant to explain how to deliver the required treatment, while the money which keep this business afloat will dissipate.

 Addicts Sceptical on the Decree